Amberskies/Qt3D_The_Amber_Project/README.md

 The Way Forwards :
 	Stage 1 : A Libre Office Spread Sheet has been added showing the bare bones structure.
-			  At this stage it could be altered or re-jigged as i go along, but atleast its a guide for what to expect.
+			  At this stage it could be altered or re-jigged as I go along, but its a guide for what to expect.